Early Life and Education

 Samuel Harris Altman was born on April 22, 1985, in Chicago, Illinois.
-He grew up in St. Louis, Missouri, where he developed an early interest in computers and programming.
-At the age of eight, he received an Apple Macintosh, which sparked his passion for technology.
-He attended John Burroughs School and later studied computer science at Stanford University.
+He moved to St. Louis, Missouri, during his childhood, where he developed an early interest in computers.
+At age eight, he received his first computer, an Apple Macintosh, and began to learn programming.
+He attended John Burroughs School and later studied computer science at Stanford University for two years before dropping out in 2005.

 Rise to Success